-Roderick Anderson became the Deputy Inspector General of the U.S. Department of Commerce on July 23, 2019.
-He oversees the audits, investigations, and business functions of the Office of Inspector General.
+Roderick Anderson became the Acting Inspector General for the U.S. Department of Commerce on January 5, 2024.
+He has served as the Deputy Inspector General since July 23, 2019.
+He oversees all aspects of the audits, investigations, and business functions of the Office of Inspector General.

-Prior to entering government service, Mr. Anderson re-designed business and logistics operations for Hewlett Packard Company, and led North and South American customer support teams for Newbridge Networks.
+Prior to entering government service, Mr. Anderson re-designed supply chain and logistics operations for Hewlett Packard Company and led North and South American customer support teams for Newbridge Networks.
 His time as a self-employed business consultant included improving operations for the Union Pacific Railroad, as well as working on projects with small companies in Central America, India, the Philippines, and Australia.

-An engineering graduate of Texas A&M University with an MBA in Finance from Tulane University, he lives in Virginia with his wife and ten children.
+A native of Nebraska, he has an engineering degree from Texas A&M University and an MBA in Finance from Tulane University.
+He lives in Virginia with his wife and ten children.